postgrespro/aqo/README.md

-# Adaptive query optimization
+# AQO

-Adaptive query optimization is the extension of standard PostgreSQL cost-based query optimizer.
+AQO (Adaptive Query Optimization) is an extension of PostgreSQL cost-based query optimizer.
 Its basic principle is to use query execution statistics for improving cardinality estimation.
 Experimental evaluation shows that this improvement sometimes provides an enormously large speed-up for rather complicated queries.

 ## Installation